General and Subspecialty Wards Services

 The Medical and Cardiac ICUs at UT Southwestern provide care for patients with diverse and complex disease processes at a high level of acuity.
 Residents in the ICUs work closely with the fellows and faculty from our nationally renowned training programs in Cardiology and Pulmonary/Critical Care Medicine.
 In addition to teaching rounds, we have daily didactic teaching conferences, presented by outstanding clinical faculty, in areas that include sepsis, pulmonary hypertension, ventilator management, and much more.

 Our internal medicine residents serve as the team leaders for all cardiac and respiratory arrests at our three hospitals, and as well as seriously ill patients admitted or transferred to the ICU.
-Residents and interns are exposed to bedside ultrasound use in the ICU under the supervision of attendings, and become well versed in obtaining central venous access and placing arterial lines.
+Residents and interns are exposed to bedside ultrasound use in the ICU under the supervision of attendings and become well versed in obtaining central venous access and placing arterial lines.
 At Parkland Memorial and Clements University Hospitals, the MICU admitting team is led by an on-call resident who takes call every fourth night, and is assisted by the critical care fellow and attending, as well as a day-intern, night-intern, and a night-float co-resident.
-At the VA Hospital, our combined Cardio-Pulmonary ICU is staffed by critical care and cardiology fellows and attendings, with residents taking call every fourth night, assisted by an intern during the day and a night-float co-resident at night.
+At the VA Hospital, we have a combined Cardio-Pulmonary ICU that is staffed by critical care and cardiology fellows and attendings, with residents taking call every fourth night, assisted by an intern during the day and a night-float co-resident at night.

 While all of our ICU experiences are meant to be rigorous, they are closely monitored and protected to ensure ACGME compliance without violations in duty hours or patient caps.